xword/java-npm-gradle-integration-example/README.md

 }
 ```

-Now make the build depend on the Zip task rather than the directly npm task by replacing line
+Now make the build depend on the Zip task rather than the directly on the build task by replacing line
 ```groovy
 assemble.dependsOn npm_run_build
 ```